gitlabhq/gitlabhq/doc/development/limit_ee_conflicts.md

   asking a GitLab developer to do it once the merge request is merged.
 - If you branch is more than 500 commits behind `master`, the job will fail and you should rebase your branch upon latest `master`.
+- Code reviews for merge requests often consist of multiple iterations of feedback and fixes.
+There is no need to update your EE MR after each iteration.
+Instead, create an EE MR as soon as you see the `rake ee_compat_check` job failing and update it after the CE MR is merged.
+  This helps to identify significant conflicts sooner, but also reduces the number of times you have to resolve conflicts.

 ## Possible type of conflicts